TheAvidArtist/PlateTectonics/README.md

 Earthquake locations on a map with radius and color of circles correlated to the magnitude of the earthquake in relation to the Juan de Fuca plate for clarity:

+Figure 3: Earthquake map with Juan de Fuca plate for reference
 ![Fig3](https://github.com/TheAvidArtist/PlateTectonics/blob/master/PlateAndAllEarthquakes.PNG)